romz-pl/posts-linkedin/037-computational-perspective-of-lp-in-milp/README.md

 # Computational Perspective of LP in MILP

-Anyone working in mathematical optimization should pay close attention to a fascinating Ph.D. thesis from 2023 that I recently came across: **"LProgramming in MILP Solving: A Computational Perspective"**, by Matthias Miltenberger of Technische Universität Berlin.
+Anyone working in mathematical optimization should pay close attention to a fascinating Ph.D. thesis from 2023 that I recently came across: **"Linear Programming in MILP Solving: A Computational Perspective"**, by Matthias Miltenberger of Technische Universität Berlin.

 Mixed-integer linear programming is the basis for countless business-critical decisions, from supply chain optimization to resource allocation.
 However, this research is driven by a provocative question: Why doesn't LP performance always translate to MILP performance?